Las Vegas Sands: Aircraft

-The Las Vegas Corporation operates private aircraft used primarily for charter transportation of executive directors and VIP guests of its properties.
+Las Vegas Sands operates private aircraft used primarily for charter transportation of executive directors and VIP guests of its properties.
 The Las Vegas Sands fleet is leased for charter purposes by Tradenda Capital AG (Lichtenstein), whose portfolio of companies includes Sands Aviation LLC and Interface Aviation LLC, the latter of which handles the personal affairs of the Adelson family.
 All operational Las Vegas Sands aircraft are based in Las Vegas at Harry Reid International Airport.
-The fleet includes the following aircraft (as of September 2022):
+The fleet includes the following aircraft (as of May 2025):